 Types of Coffee Beans

-- Arabica
+• Arabica

-- Robusta
+• Robusta

-Coffee Beans Roasts
+Coffee Bean Roasts

 Light Roast– Beans from this species are slightly roasted to maintain the original characteristics they carry form the farm.
 They usually have a more noticeable acidity and tanginess on the taste buds but do not taste sour.
 This is because they’re lightly cooked.

-Medium Roast– Beans from this species are made to retain their individual aromas and flavors and are blended with darker chocolate or rich caramel flavors to balance them out.
+Medium Roast– Beans from this species are made to retain their individual aromas and flavors and are blended with darker chocolate or rich caramel flavours to balance them out.
 These are heavier than others, have a smoother taste and do not have so much tanginess.

 Dark Roast– Beans in this group have the woodsy, dark, earthy, chocolate spice found naturally in various beans.
 They have little or no acidity and smell like classic coffee.
 They’re also heavy on the tongue.

-Specialty coffee– This coffee bean has been reported to have the highest grade, no defects, top-notch flavor and an aroma to die for.
+Specialty coffee– This coffee bean has been reported to have the highest grade, no defects, top-notch flavour and an aroma to die for.
 Worldwide, it ranks in the top 3% of beans.
 You’ll want to try this if you want delicious coffee.

 TYPES OF ESPRESSO DRINKS